-- X14.
-This can be expanded to a series of more specific questions which we have considered where relevant, including: - X14.1.
-Is the policy intent behind the IM still relevant and appropriate? - X14.2.
-Is the current IM achieving that intent? - X14.3.
-Could the current IM achieve the policy intent better?8 - X14.4.
-Could the current IM achieve the policy intent as effectively, but in a way that better promotes s 52R or reduces complexity or compliance costs? - X14.5.
-Do changes to other IMs require any consequential changes to the IM in question for internal consistency or effectiveness reasons?
+- X12.
+In short, in reviewing each IM, this element of the framework asks: is the IM trying to achieve the right thing in the right way?
+That is, it is focussed on identifying whether there is a problem with the IM. - X13.
+This can be expanded to a series of more specific questions which we have considered where relevant, including: - X13.1 Is the policy intent behind the IM still relevant and appropriate? - X13.2 Is the IM achieving that intent? - X13.3 Could the IM achieve the policy intent better?8 - X13.4 Could the IM achieve the policy intent as effectively, but in a way that better promotes s 52R or reduces complexity or compliance costs? - X13.5 Do changes to other IMs require any consequential changes to the IM in question for internal consistency or effectiveness reasons?